What is an Accumulator Bet?

 The great advantage of an accumulator is that it generates much higher winnings than a single bet, but the downside is that it carries a higher risk, as it only takes one failed selection for the whole bet to lose.

-The precise terms and conditions associated with accumulator bets may vary from bookmaker to bookmaker, but there are general rules that usually apply.
+The precise terms and conditions associated with accumulator bets may vary from bookmaker to bookmaker which includes any acca free bets for new punters, but there are general rules that usually apply.
 For instance, in the case of horse-racing, a non-runner doesn’t invalidate the bet, it is simply removed from the accumulator, while dead-heat winners are paid out at reduced odds.

 You can usually place accumulators on most sports, although bookmakers’ rules may vary when it comes to combining selections from multiple sports.